apache/nuttx/Documentation/platforms/arm/stm32g0/boards/nucleo-g071rb/index.rst

 ST Nucleo G071RB
 ================

-The Nucleo-G071RB is a member of the Nucleo-64 board family.
+The Nucleo G071RB is a member of the Nucleo-64 board family.